bzier/gym-mupen64plus/README.md

 A configuration file ([`config.yml`](gym_mupen64plus/envs/config.yml)) has been provided for the core wrapper where the primary settings are stored.
 This configuration will likely vary on your system, so please take a look at the available settings and adjust as necessary.

-Additionally, each game environment may specify configuration values which will be stored in a separate config file in the game's specific subdirectory (see each game's README).
+Additionally, each game environment may specify configuration values which will be stored in a separate config file in the game's specific subdirectory (see each game's README for those details).

 ## Architecture